bbatsov/emacsredux/_posts/2023-03-16-setting-the-default-font-for-emacs.md

 Another Emacs lesson learned.
 That's all I have for you today.
 Keep hacking!

 **P.S.** By the way, if someone knows that does `KEEP-SIZE` do exactly please share this in the comments section.
 I'm utterly baffled by its description.

+[^1]: I finally got to trying out the popular [Corfu](https://github.com/minad/corfu) code-completion library and it's using child frames to display the completion candidates.